NLykoskoufis/BraunLabPipeline/README.md

 This step maps reads.
 Depending whether you have ATAC-seq/ChIP-seq or RNAseq data, the mapper will be different.

+#### Sort bam files by coordinates.
+This step has to be done because PICARD requires sorted by coordinate bam files.

 #### Mark PCR duplicates
 This step marks duplicated reads using PICARD.

 #### Filtering, sorting and indexing bam file
-This step removes duplicated reads, low quality reads, chrM and sorts, index the bam files.
+This step removes duplicated reads, low quality reads, chrM the bam files.
+Then it sorts and index.

 #### CREATE .bw for visualization.
 This step reads the bam files and created .bw files for visualization using IGV for exmample.